-With the lack of proper infrastructure in our target countries, there is almost no public Wi-Fi present.
-Shopping malls, restaurants, bus stations and shops all lack shared connectivity.
+With the lack of proper infrastructure in our target countries, there are almost no public Wi-Fi connections or shared connectivity in shopping malls, restaurants, bus stations, and shops.

-K3 is already testing a technical solution that allows for sharing bandwidth through special access points, and 3air will provide the right interface and blockchain solution for it.
+K3 is already testing a technical solution that facilitates sharing bandwidth through special access points, and 3air will provide the correct interface and blockchain solution.

 There are 2 main issues with bandwidth sharing:

 - Terms and conditions from the ISP provider.